 Why work in Japan?

 Since the English (or other second language) ability of most Japanese people is not sufficient for business purposes, many companies are turning towards bilingual foreigners who can speak Japanese.
 It’s hard to say how effective their efforts are in terms of actually changing company culture.
-Still, one thing is for sure.
-This is one of the best times for a foreigner with Japanese ability to be job hunting in Japan!
+Still, one thing is for sure: this is one of the best times for a foreigner with Japanese ability to be job hunting in Japan!

-According to the 2015 survey on Career and Retention for International Students by the Ministry of Economy, Trade, and Industry, the main reason that Japanese companies hire foreigners is to stimulate the workplace by increasing diversity within the company.
-In fact, the absolutely lowest reason to hire a foreigner was that they could not find enough Japanese employees.
+According to that 2015 METI “Career and Retention” survey, the main reason that Japanese companies hire foreigners is to stimulate the workplace by increasing diversity within the company.
+In fact, the lowest reason given to hire a foreigner was that they could not find enough Japanese employees.
 Indeed, in Japan, being a foreigner in a Japanese company is a big deal.
-Right now they’re hiring people just to give the image of the company being more international!
+Right now, they’re hiring people just to present an image of the company being more international.

-Nobody knows what will happen after the Olympics, but this might be the best time to look for work in Japan in terms of job opportunities!
+Nobody knows what will happen after the Olympics, but this might be the best time to look for work in Japan in terms of job opportunities.

-In the end, a lot of it comes down to Japanese ability.
+In the end, much of it comes down to Japanese ability.
 As mentioned, most companies train the employees at the entry level.
 They often do not care too much about your previous experience or what you studied in university.
 They just want someone that they can communicate with and that they see potential in.
 Studying at a language school is the best way to get those language skills for your career.
-Having experience living in the country and working a part-time job will also give you a more well-rounded resume!
+Having experience living in the country and working a part-time job will also give you a more well-rounded resume.
 It’ll show that you have what it takes to work in Japan.

-Studying Japanese in Japan is a great way to get into the country!
-You can experience life here for your next step.
+Studying Japanese in Japan is a great way to get into the country.
+You can experience life here and prepare for your next step.
 Even people who may not know exactly what they want to do in the future may find their interest in the country being the first step leading to a real career.
 No matter what your reasons are for studying Japanese, we at the GaijinPot Student Placement Program can help show you the way to become a Japanese professional!